At Odds With Trump, Nikki Haley Charts Her Own Foreign-Policy Path

 Humanitarian relief advocates say the White House budget proposals don’t square with Haley’s emphasis on helping the poor.

-“The number speaks for themselves,” said Eric Schwartz, the incoming president of Refugees International, a leading refugee advocacy group, and former Assistant Secretary of State for Population, Refugees and Migration.
-Schwartz said the budget “zeroes out” a critical food aid program, called Food For Peace, at a time of looming famine in Nigeria, Somalia, South Sudan and Yemen.
+“The number speaks for themselves,” said Eric Schwartz, the incoming president of Refugees International, a leading refugee advocacy group, and former assistant secretary of state for population, refugees, and migration.
+Schwartz said the budget “zeroes out” a critical food aid program, called Food for Peace, at a time of looming famine in Nigeria, Somalia, South Sudan, and Yemen.

 The food program — which received $1.6 billion in funding in 2017 — would be shifted from the Agriculture Department’s budget to the State Department’s international disaster relief account, which Trump wants to slash by around 40 percent, making large cuts in the food program inevitable.